Accounts Receivable: A Strategy for Steady Cash Flow

 A B2B Strategy for Getting Paid on Time

 While online platforms and agencies can help to improve the ability to be paid on time - because you have an advocate and the tools - you still want to develop your own independent process to receive timely payments.
 Everyone wants to get paid on time, so here are some tips on speeding up payments and what to do if you don’t get paid at all.

 - Put everything in writing.
 This helps to formalize the relationship with your clients, get your payment terms articulated in a clear way that includes due dates and late fees, and have a basis should you need to take your fight for payment further.

-- Get a deposit.
+- Get a deposit in advance.
 Not only does that let your client know that payment is an important part of your working relationship, but it also provides more cash flow that can help you manage your own expenses.
-This also may be helpful to your client’s budget and free up funds to pay you more quickly.
-The deposit is treated like a credit that you then use to illustrate to your client what you accomplished on the project with that deposit before you get your next payment.

-- Determine who handles payment at your clients company.
-While you typically send invoices to the person you are working with directly, it is good to get to know any of the accounting staff that may be actually processing your invoices should there be issues related to non-payment.
+- Determine your AP contact.
+While you typically send invoices to the person you are working with directly, it is good to get to know the accounting staff that may be actually processing your invoices should there be issues t.

 - Invoice promptly.
 Don’t leave invoicing to the last minute.
 In fact, make it a priority.
 For example, send it as soon as you finish your project even attaching it to the final work.
 A schedule often works best, like invoicing on the 1st and the 15th.

 - Use positive or negative reinforcement.
 Typically, positive reinforcement works more effectively, such as offering them a discount for early payment.
 However, some people will only ever respond to negative reinforcement so when they see a late fee that is a percentage of the total, you might be able to change their payment behavior to your benefit.